tomekdev/such-song/README.md

 2. Make sure the MongoDB deamon is up and running
 3. Clone this repository into a directory of your choice and *cd* into that directory.
 Alternatively you can download the packaged source code and unzip it on your local file system
 4. Let npm handle other dependencies by running *npm install*
+5. Configure such-song in the config.js file.
+See config.js.example
-5. Start the app by executing *npm start*
+6. Start the app by executing *npm start*
-6. Enjoy!
+7. Enjoy!

 ## Step by step guide to rebuild this app
 Want to develop another awesome app using fancy JS stuff?
 Maybe this [guide](docs/HOWTO.md) can help you!